Clotho: The Ivory Shoulder

-As one of the Three Fates, Clotho assisted Hermes in creating the alphabet, forced the goddess Aphrodite into making love with other gods, weakened the monster Typhon with poison fruit, persuaded Zeus to kill Asclepius with a bolt of lightning, and aided the gods in their war with the Giants by killing Agrius and Thoas with bronze clubs.
-Clotho also used her life-giving powers in the myth of Tantalus, the man who had slain and prepared his son Pelops for a dinner party with the gods.
-When the gods had found out what Tantalus had done, they put the remaining pieces of Pelops in a cauldron.
-Clotho brought him back to life, with the exception of a shoulder which was eaten by Demeter, which was replaced by a chunk of ivory.
+As one of the Three Fates, Clotho participated in creating the alphabet with Hermes, forced the goddess Aphrodite into making love with other gods, weakened the monster Typhon with poison fruit, persuaded Zeus to kill Asclepius with a bolt of lightning, and aided the deities in their war with the Giants by killing Agrius and Thoas with bronze clubs.

+Clotho also used her life-giving powers in the myth of Tantalus, the man who had slain and prepared his son Pelops for a dinner party with the deities.
+When the deities had discovered what Tantalus had done, they put the remaining pieces of Pelops in a cauldron.
+Clotho brought him back to life, with the exception of a shoulder that had been eaten by Demeter and therefore, was replaced by a chunk of ivory.
 Clotho was worshiped in many places in Greece as one of the Three Fates and is sometimes associated with the Keres and Erinyes, which are other deity groups in Greek mythology.

-Ariadne, the Greek goddess of fertility, is similar to Clotho in that she carries a ball of thread, much like Clotho's spindle.
+Ariadne is similar to Clotho in that she carries a ball of thread, much like Clotho's spindle.

 The Fooling of the Fates

 Clotho, along with her sisters, was tricked into becoming intoxicated by Alcestis.
 Alcestis, who had two children with Admetus, became extremely saddened when Admetus became very sick and eventually died.
 Alcestis used Clotho's drunkenness to try to get her husband back.
-The Three Fates explained that if they were to find a replacement for Admetus then he could be released from the Underworld.
+The Three Fates explained that if a replacement for Admetus could be found, then he could be released from the Underworld.
 A substitute was not found so Alcestis offered herself up to be the replacement in order to bring her husband back to life.
 As the agreement had been met, Alcestis quickly began to grow sick and sank into her grave as Admetus came back to life.
 At the last instant, Heracles arrived at the home of Admetus.
 When Thanatos came to take Alcestis away, Heracles wrestled him and forced him to return Alcestis, allowing Admetus and Alcestis to be reunited.